d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

         nn.Dense(10))
 ```

-Use the same hyper-parameter to carry out the training.
+Below, we use the same hyper-parameters to train out model.
 Note that as usual, the Gluon variant runs much faster
-since its code has been compiled to C++/CUDA
+because its code has been compiled to C++/CUDA
-vs our custom implementation,
-which must be interpreted by Python.
+while our custom implementation must be interpreted by Python.

 ```{.python .input}
 d2l.train_ch5(net, train_iter, test_iter, num_epochs, lr)